holderbp/lecture_notes/phy231-234/09_rc-circuits.md

 ## Introduction to Differential Equations

+### Overview

 Given a quantity, $X$, that depends on time, a differential equation describes that time dependence through the derivatives of the quantity.
 For example:
 ```math
 \frac{d^2X}{dt^2} + a \frac{dX}{dt} + b = 0 \quad \text{or} \quad \frac{dX}{dt} = aX^2
 ```

-The first example is called a linear differential equation because each term contains, at most, one power of $X$; the right example is called a nonlinear differential equation because it contains an $X^2$ term.
-Generally, a linear equation can be solved, i.e., we can write down exactly how the quantity depends on time, $X(t) = f(t)$, where $f(t)$ is the solution and $X_0 = f(0)$ is an initial condition.
+The first example is called a *linear* differential equation because each term contains, at most, one power of $X$; the right example is called a *nonlinear* differential equation because it contains an $X^2$ term.
+Generally, a linear equation can be solved, i.e., we can write down exactly how the quantity depends on time, $X(t) = f(t)$, where $f(t)$ is the *solution* and $X_0 = f(0)$ is an *initial condition*.
 A nonlinear differential equation generally needs to be solved "numerically", using a computer.
-The left example is called a second-order differential equation because it contains a second derivative.
-The right example is a first-order diff. eqn.
+The left example is called a *second-order differential equation* because it contains a second derivative.
+The right example is a *first-order diff. eqn*.

+### Example: 2nd-order differential equation (SHO)

 The solution to a first-order differential equation will have one unknown constant.
 The value of the constant must be set by your choice of the $X_0$ initial condition.
 A second-order diff. eqn solution contains two constants, set by $X_0$ and $\frac{dX}{dt}(t=0)$.